-While these matters are being discussed, Leofwyn will beg the characters to avenge her fiancé.
+The whole group of locals will remain silent.
+They will give more details on the situation only if Leofwyn will beg the characters to avenge her fiancé.
 Her father will order her to shut her mouth, but she is agitated.
 She will even call the characters cowards if they do not promise to go after the tax collectors.

-It will not take long before the other people return to their farms, leaving

-Holdwyn's parents alone with the characters.
+It will not take long before the other people return to their farms, leaving Holdwyn's parents alone with the characters.
 They are invited to spend the night at the farm, sheltered from rain and wind.